|LecygneNoir bcb0e267f3||2 days ago|

 Since Prismedia v0.9.0, the NFO system has been improved to allow hierarchical loading.

-First of all, if you already used nfo, either with
+First, if you already used nfo, either with

 --nfo or by using